 “I die adoring God, loving my friends, not hating my enemies, and detesting superstition.”

-Three years after his death, in 11 July 1791, he was brought back to Paris to be enshrined in the Pantheon.
-It is said up to a million people came to see Voltaire - now considered a French hero and fore-runner of the French revolution.
+Three years after his death, on 11 July 1791, he was brought back to Paris to be enshrined in the Pantheon.
+It is said up to a million people came to see Voltaire – now considered a French hero and fore-runner of the French revolution.

 Influence of Voltaire

 - Voltaire revolutionised the art of history.
 He sought to avoid bias and included discussion of social and economic issues, moving away from dry military accounts.